SRJPE/jpe-app-server/README.md

 - You will need to refactor this logic if you do not intend to replicate the Azure AD B2C flow.
 The authentication middleware can you found in `src/middleware/auth-middleware.ts`

-## Interacting with the User Interface and Server
+## Interacting with the User Interface and Database

 Please visit the GitHub repositories for the User Interface and the Server to access setup instructions for those portions of the application.